Path-Check/safeplaces-dct-app/README.md

 2. If you have any trouble with packages not round, try `react-native link` from project directory.
 3. Look at running commands below.

+### Google Maps API Key
+You will need to generate a Google API key in order for the mapping features to work correctly.
+Refer to this guide [guide](https://developers.google.com/maps/documentation/ios-sdk/get-api-key) in order to create the API key.

+Once created you will need to add it to two different places in the project.
+One for Android and one for iOS.

+* Android - open `android/app/src/main/AndroidManifest.xml`and search for `com.google.android.geo.API_KEY`.
+Add your key to the `android:value` property.
+* iOS - open `ios/PrivateKit/AppDelegate.m` and search for `GMSServices provideAPIKey` and replace line with `[GMSServices provideAPIKey:@"YOUR_API_KEY"];`

 ## Running

 Install modules: